canonical/sbomber/README.md

 manually or sequentially will take time.

 Therefore, the tool splits the workflow into steps and keeps them in sync using a filesystem-based state file:
-- collect all artifacts into a single place
+- `prepare`: collect all artifacts into a single place
-- upload each artifact and obtain a unique identifier, or token, for it
+- `submit`: upload each artifact and obtain a unique identifier, or token, for it
-- query the report generation status for each artifact
+- `poll`: query the report generation status for each artifact
-- download all reports (if they are ready)
+- `download`: download all reports (if they are ready)

 ![img.png](resources/img.png)